 “Oracle Commerce Cloud now includes API only support for setting up a default parent collection both per catalog and per product.
 Specifically, it supports setting up:

-Publishing: Publishing has some new updates which include the ability to publish a selected set of events, filtered events from a change list and all change items.
+Publishing has some new updates which include the ability to publish a selected set of events, filtered events from a change list, and all change items.
 These controls previously were not intuitive and have been remedied.
-There are other changes like better search for events in the publishing console to review, all of which are minor UI usability improvements.

-Cross-site hreflang Support: The single most important advantage of arranging the hreflang tags are to organize site by site language and region support groups.
+The single most important advantage of arranging the hreflang tags are to organize site-by-site language and region support groups.
 But this feature is also a way to communicate to Google the number of language options that the site has.

-If I were to summarize the importance of this release, it’s all about the audience-building based on URL, referrer site, custom experience due to campaigns and advanced shipping discount options.
-I would look at 19B June release as a big step towards personalization and marketing focused release.
+In short, this release is important because it’s all about the audience-building based on URL, referrer site, custom experience due to campaigns and advanced shipping discount options.
+Look to the 19B June release as a big step towards personalization and marketing focus.